 In terms of power, the R11 can cater for up to 64GB of RAM and the 8-core i7 processors.
 Combine these with the RTX 2080 and you will have no trouble playing any of your favorite racing games at the highest graphics settings.
 Plus, there is plenty of room for storage if you plan on playing a lot of games, while also storing other work, files and photos too.

-In terms of ports and peripheral support, the R11 offers plenty with a couple of USB C ports, 5 USB 3.2 and 6 USB 2.0 too.
+In terms of ports and peripheral support, the R11 offers plenty with a couple of USB C ports, 5 USB 3.2 and 6 USB 2.0 as well.
 This means you will be able to connect speakers, microphones, pedals and wheels along with anything else you need to enhance your sim racing experience.
 There is also an ethernet port, Bluetooth support and Dual Band AC Wi-Fi as well.

 There is also an HDMI port, a Display Port and a DVI slot too, so you will be able to set up several monitors using these connections, or by using adapters.
 It is a big PC, weighing around 18kg, but it looks sleek and the classic lighting and Alienware design makes this a PC that has aesthetics to back up its performance.
 It’s not cheap, but it is definitely the best all-round sim racing PC.